Faiz Hameed: Allegations of judicial manipulation

-2021 controversy over appointment of ISI Chief
+2021 controversy over appointment of the next DG-ISI

-Faiz Hameed was also at the center of controversy over appointment of his successor as Director-General of ISI in late 2021.
-Appointment for a new ISI Chief came to surface on Pakistani media in the October 2021 which triggered constitutional rift between civilian and military leadership over the appointment of Hameed's.
-It was reported in the media circles that then Prime Minister Imran Khan wanted to retain Hameed as ISI Chief.
-On 6 October 2021, the Pakistan military's media affairs wing announced the replacement of Hameed with Nadeem Anjum.
-After two days, it became apparent on social media that the federal government had yet to issue any formal notification for the appointment of the new Director-General.
-Rumors became more substantiated when Hameed attended the National Security Committee meeting instead of the expected new Director-General.
+Hameed was also at the center of a controversy over the appointment of his successor as DG-ISI in late 2021.
+Appointment for a new DG-ISI came to the surface in Pakistani media in the October 2021 which triggered constitutional rift between civilian and military leadership over the appointment of Hameed's successor.
+It was reported in the media circles that then prime minister Imran Khan wanted to retain Hameed as DG-ISI.
+On 6 October 2021, the Inter-Services Public Relations (ISPR), Pakistan military's media affairs wing announced the replacement of Hameed with Nadeem Anjum.
+After two days, it became apparent on social media that the federal government had yet to issue any formal notification for the appointment of the new DG-ISI.
+Rumors became more substantiated when Hameed attended the National Security Committee meeting instead of the expected new DG-ISI.

-On 13 October 2021, Information Minister Fawad Chaudhry informed media that the process of appointing a new Director-General was in progress, and that the selection is Prime Minister Imran Khan's prerogative.
-He also noted that the army chief and the prime minister agreed on following correct procedures of appointment according to the Constitution.
+On 13 October 2021, information minister Fawad Chaudhry informed media that the process of appointing a new DG-ISI was in progress, and that the selection is prime minister Imran Khan's prerogative.
+He also noted that the army chief and the prime minister agreed on following correct procedures of appointment according to the constitution.

-Malik Aamir Dogar, the Special Assistant to the Prime Minister on Political Affairs, later said in a talk show that PM Imran Khan wanted Hameed to continue as DG ISI for some more months after taking into consideration Hameed's expertise on the situation in Afghanistan.
+Malik Aamir Dogar, the Special Assistant to the Prime Minister on Political Affairs, later said on a talk show that Imran Khan wanted Hameed to continue as DG-ISI for some more months after taking into consideration Hameed's expertise on the situation in Afghanistan.
 Dogar further stated that during the cabinet meeting, the prime minister stressed that if the army is a respected institution then the PM Office is also a respected one.